 In designing an accounting system for the borrower's loans it is important to consider all elements of internal controls:

 1. Accounting Procedures

-Procedures must be developed to match the families' and organization's needs.
+Written procedures should be developed to match the families' and organization's needs.
 All records must be kept current and reports must accurately reflect the families' bank and loan balances.

 2. Checks and Balances